touv/node-fetch-with-proxy/README.md

-# Use isomorphic fetch behind a proxy
+# Use fetch behind a proxy

-A wrapper of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) that can be use behind a proxy.
+A wrapper of fetch that can be use behind a proxy.

 It detect standard environment variables (HTTP_PROXY, https_proxy, etc.) to choose and use the proxy.

-Unlike many similar packages, this one does not use tunnel in HTTP, like [request](https://github.com/request/request), like browsers.
+Unlike many similar packages, this one does **not use tunnel** in HTTP, like [request](https://github.com/request/request), like browsers.

 # Example